Vaso Čubrilović: Interwar period

 Čubrilović completed his high school education in Sarajevo in 1919.
 First, he enrolled at the University of Zagreb to study history, but later transferred to the University of Belgrade, where he received a Bachelor's degree in history in 1922.
 In 1929, he obtained his Ph.D. at the University of Belgrade with a thesis titled "The Bosnian Uprising 1875–1878".
 In the meantime, he had worked as a history teacher at high schools in Sremska Mitrovica, Sarajevo and Belgrade.
 The historian Vladimir Ćorović subsequently selected Čubrilović as his personal assistant.
 In 1934, Čubrilović became a docent at the university.
 From 1921 to 1939, he was an active member of the Agrarian Party.

 In 1937, Čubrilović delivered a lecture to the Serbian Cultural Club in which he outlined possible methods the Yugoslav government could use to coerce Albanians into leaving Kosovo.
 He was highly critical of government attempts to colonize parts of Kosovo as he felt they were ineffective.
 (Note: Between 1918 and 1945, about 45,000 Albanians left Kosovo, mostly to Turkey.
 They were replaced by 60,000 Serb settlers in the interwar period.
 Tens of thousands of these settlers were expelled by the Albanians during World War II and were not allowed to return to Kosovo by Tito's post-war government.) Čubrilović argued that the only way to "deal" with the Albanians was to use the "brute force of an organized state".
 "If we do not settle accounts with them," he opined, "in 20–30 years we shall have to cope with a terrible irredentism." Čubrilović also criticized the government for not having seized the opportunity presented by a 1918–21 revolt among Kosovo Albanians to force them out of the region.
 He stated that the benefits of the forced expulsion of Albanians outweighed any risk since "a threat to Yugoslav security would be removed".
+He added: "At a time when Germany can expel tens of thousands of Jews and Russia can shift millions of people from one part of the continent to another, the shifting of a few Albanians will not lead to the outbreak of a world war."

 The content of the lecture was preserved in writing, came into the possession of Yugoslavia's military intelligence service and was preserved at the Military Archive in Belgrade.
 In the ensuing decades, Albanian historians have referred to it as evidence of a plot to evict Kosovo's Albanian population, usually claiming it was written at the request of the Yugoslav General Staff.
 However, there is no evidence to this effect.
 Professor Sabrina P. Ramet doubts the lecture had much influence on the Yugoslav authorities, who were already long committed to seeing Kosovo Albanians leave the province and emigrate to Turkey.